The Deer Hunter: Development

-In 1968, the record company EMI formed a new company called EMI Films, headed by producers Barry Spikings and Michael Deeley.
+In 1968, record company EMI formed a new company, EMI Films, which by the mid 70s came under the control of Barry Spikings and Deeley.
 Deeley purchased the first draft of a spec script called The Man Who Came to Play, written by Louis A. Garfinkle and Quinn K. Redeker, for $19,000.
-The spec script was about people who go to Las Vegas to play Russian roulette.
-"The screenplay had struck me as brilliant," wrote Deeley, "but it wasn't complete.
+It was about people who go to Las Vegas to play Russian roulette.
+Deeley later wrote, "The screenplay had struck me as brilliant, but it wasn't complete.
 The trick would be to find a way to turn a very clever piece of writing into a practical, realizable film."
-When the movie was being planned during the mid-1970s, the Vietnam War was still a taboo subject with all major Hollywood studios.
-According to producer Michael Deeley, the standard response was "no American would want to see a picture about Vietnam".
+When the film was being planned during the mid-1970s, the Vietnam War was still a taboo subject with all major Hollywood studios.
+According to Deeley, the standard response was that "no American would want to see a picture about Vietnam".

-After consulting various Hollywood agents, Deeley found writer-director Michael Cimino, represented by Stan Kamen at the William Morris Agency.
-Deeley was impressed by Cimino's TV commercial work and crime film Thunderbolt and Lightfoot (1974).Deeley, p.
-164 Cimino was confident that he could further develop the principal characters of The Man Who Came to Play without losing the essence of the original.
-After Cimino was hired, he was called into a meeting with Garfinkle and Redeker at the EMI office.
-According to Deeley, Cimino questioned the need for the Russian roulette element of the script, and Redeker made such a passionate case for it that he ended up literally on his knees.
-Over the course of further meetings, Cimino and Deeley discussed the work needed at the front of the script, and Cimino believed he could develop the stories of the main characters in the first 20 minutes of the film.
+After consulting with various Hollywood agents, Deeley found Cimino and was impressed by Cimino's television commercial work and his crime film Thunderbolt and Lightfoot (1974).
+Cimino was confident that he could further develop the principal characters of The Man Who Came to Play without losing the essence of the original.
+According to Deeley, Cimino questioned the need for the Russian-roulette element of the script, but Redeker fervently fought to preserve it.
+Cimino and Deeley discussed the work that would be needed in the first part of the script, and Cimino believed that he could develop the stories of the main characters in the film's first twenty minutes.

 Screenplay

-Cimino worked for six weeks with Deric Washburn on the script.Cimino and Washburn had previously collaborated with Stephen Bochco on the screenplay for Silent Running (1972).
-According to producer Spikings, Cimino said he wanted to work again with Washburn.
-According to producer Deeley, he only heard from an office rumor that Washburn was contracted by Cimino to work on the script.
+Cimino worked for six weeks with Deric Washburn on the script.
+Cimino and Washburn had previously collaborated with Steven Bochco on the screenplay for Silent Running (1972).
+According to producer Barry Spikings, Cimino said that he wanted to work with Washburn again.
+According to Deeley, he heard from an office rumor that Washburn was contracted by Cimino to work on the script.
 "Whether Cimino hired Washburn as his sub-contractor or as a co-writer was constantly being obfuscated," wrote Deeley, "and there were some harsh words between them later on, or so I was told."